-Click here for the latest update from a Poultry Place: August 2017
+Click here for the latest update from a Poultry Place: November 2017

 A Poultry Place is a no kill sanctuary which offers a safe, permanent home to rescued and unwanted domesticated poultry (roosters, chickens, ducks, turkeys and geese).